yermukhanbet/Pocket/README.md

 * Authentication through Firebase
 * Login and sign up with your email and password
 * Add event to Firestore after login
+* Save user information inside of app after terminating the app
+* Check for internet connection at launch screen

 ## Setup